tommygonzaleza/numpy-100/exercises/014-minimum-and-maximum/README.md

 ## 📝 Instructions:

-1. Create variable named `arr` which value should be an array with 10 random values.

-2. Find the maximum value and print it in the console.
+1. Find the maximum value of the `vector` array and print it in the console.

 ## 💡 Hint: